ChipperFluff/Interface/README.md

 - v0.1.1 (26.05.2025) PATCH
    - now posible to select a default view instad of hardcoded v_select
-   - removed debug line in Interface class i forgot UwU
+   - removed debug line in Boris class i forgot UwU
    - now has acces to the terminal size via getter on every view
    - and also can acces current rcl (Render cycle line) count for better reactive menues

-- v0.1.0 (25.05.2025) Made Interface its own module
+- v0.1.0 (25.05.2025) Made Boris its own module
 	- manages views via View class
 	- has Action classes and predefined funtionality: a_redirect, a_nop, a_exit
 	- uses itself to show v_select to make a menue selection